theFox6/LuaVenusCompiler/README.md

 # venus lua parser
 A parser that loads venus files into lua.
 Written in lua.
-The parser reads the lua file replaces venus syntax by lua syntax and loads the result.
+The parser reads the venus file replaces venus syntax by lua syntax and loads the result.

 ## features
 ### foreach